pjtunstall/stock-exchange-sim/README.md

 ## 3. Audit

 Exact outputs may vary from those suggested in the audit questions, especially where time is not to be optimized, since then there is less constraint on how soon they can be scheduled.
-Thus, for `seller`, the audit suggestion takes a more leisurely approach, whereas our program schedules processes as soon as the precedence relations allow.
+Thus, for `seller`, the audit suggestion takes a more leisurely approach, whereas our program schedules processes as soon as the precedence relations allow, because why not?

+For me, 0.0007 is a good wait time for looking at `fertilizer`.
+Your milage may vary.
+Try it a few times, as the exact number of iterations can vary.
+It's a fine line between no cycles and hundreds of them.

 ## 4. Research